-- a summary of the actions that are available up to the point of needing to apply for an emergency drought order; - the type of action (supply or demand); - the Water Resource Zone(s) in which it would apply: - a description of the action and the likely trigger for needing it (where appropriate related to reservoir storage): - an indication of the likely benefit or saving; - identification of significant barriers, and - an indication of the timescale for implementation.
+- a summary of the actions that are available up to the point of needing to apply for an emergency drought order; - the type of action (supply or demand); - the Water Resource Zone(s) in which it would apply: - a description of the action and the likely trigger for needing it (where appropriate related to reservoir storage); - an indication of the likely benefit or saving; - identification of significant barriers, and - an indication of the timescale for implementation.

 In prioritising the implementation of these extreme measures, we will ensure that the demand actions are implemented before more extreme supply side actions.
-Additionally, those actions which have the most significant adverse environmental effects would be implemented last.
-We also commit to scrutinising and consulting with, among others, Natural England prior to implementing any Drought Order or "Extreme Drought Options".